vikky2810/vercel-demo-projects/01-joke-generator/README.md

 - **HTML5** - Semantic markup
 - **CSS3** - Modern styling with gradients and animations
 - **Vanilla JavaScript** - API integration and DOM manipulation
-- **Quotable API** - External quote data source
+- **Official Joke API** - External joke data source

 ## API Information

-This project uses the [Quotable API](https://api.quotable.io/) which provides:
+This project uses the [Official Joke API](https://official-joke-api.appspot.com/) which provides:
-- Random inspirational quotes
-- Author information
+- Programming-specific jokes with setup and punchline
+- Tech-focused humor for developers
 - No API key required
 - Free to use
+- CORS-friendly for web applications

+## How It Works

+1. **Click "🚀 Generate Joke"** - Triggers the API call for programming jokes
+2. **Setup Display** - Shows the programming joke setup immediately
+3. **Punchline Reveal** - Shows the punchline after 1 second delay
+4. **Smooth Animations** - Fade-in effects with tech-themed styling

 ## Customization

 Feel free to customize:
 - **Colors**: Modify the gradient in `styles.css`
+- **Timing**: Change the punchline delay in `script.js` (currently 1000ms)
 - **Fonts**: Change the font-family in the CSS
-- **API**: Replace with a different quote API
+- **API**: Replace with a different joke API
 - **Styling**: Adjust the design to match your preferences

 ## Troubleshooting

 **CORS Issues**: If you encounter CORS errors when opening the HTML file directly, use a local server instead.

-**API Not Working**: The Quotable API is free but has rate limits.
+**API Not Working**: The Official Joke API is free but has rate limits.
 If it's down, the app will show an error message.

 **Button Not Working**: Make sure JavaScript is enabled in your browser.

 **Styling Issues**: Ensure all CSS files are in the same directory as the HTML file.

+**Jokes Not Funny**: That's not a bug, that's a feature! 😄 (But these are programming jokes, so they should be pretty good!)

 ## Next Steps